mist64/c64ref/kernal/kernal_dh.md

 2. STY AF, the high byte of the address of the end of the save area + 1.
-3. TAX and LDA 00,X to get the low byte of the address of the start of the save area, and STA in Cl.
+3. TAX and LDA 00,X to get the low byte of the address of the start of the save area, and STA in C1.
 4. LDA 01,X to get the high byte of the address of the start of the save area, and STA in C2.
 5. JMP (0322) to the save routine.
 The default address in the